-You’ve probably heard of a watershed—an entire area that feeds to and from a larger body of water, from snowmelt and raindrops flowing downhill to the river that flows to the sea.
+You’ve probably heard of a watershed—a land area that channels rainfall and snowmelt to creeks, streams, and rivers, and eventually to outflow points such as reservoirs, bays, and the ocean.
 A foodshed is the same idea—all of the interconnected ways that come together to bring what’s grown on a farm to your kitchen.

 Foodsheds and watersheds are connected in another way, too.
 What’s part of our farms flows into the soil and becomes part of our streams, rivers, and oceans.
-That’s why we partner with farmers who grow the Central Coast’s finest produce using the most sustainable methods they can—protecting our land and water while they do it.
+That’s why we partner with farmers who grow the Central Coast’s finest produce using the most sustainable methods they can—protecting our land and water in the process.